FlurinBruehwiler/flamui/docs/Window.md

 ## Async

-The execute things asynchronously from the main loop use the InvokeAsync method.
+To execute things asynchronously from the main loop use the InvokeAsync method.

 ```csharp